Cage Space Requirements

 preferred type of caging for all rodents.

-Animals over 600 g must have this type,
+Rodents over 600 g must have solid bottom caging,

 scientific reasons.
 [Link to